oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 JHipster has Auth0 support built-in, so you can specify your credentials for Cypress tests and automate your UI testing!

-To do this, specify the credentials for the Auth0 user you just created and run `npm run e2e`.
+To do this, open a new terminal window, specify the credentials for the Auth0 user you just created and run `npm run e2e`.

 ```shell
 export CYPRESS_E2E_USERNAME=<new-username>